ibhagwan/vim-cheatsheet/README.md

 - A shortcut to the above can be done with the bang `!` operator, this will automatically put is in ex command mode with the visual selection already entered, the equivalent of `:'<,'>!` ready for entering a command, this is useful in many situations, for example to sort a visual block we can just do `viB!sort` which is the equivalent `viB:!sort`.
 The same can also be done from NORMAL mode using `!iBsort`.

 - When indenting (or any other operation) in VISUAL mode with `<>` you will find that once indented you lose the current selection, to visually reselect the text you can use `gv`, so to indent while keeping current selection use `<gv` and `>gv` respectively.
-Personally I never want to lose my selection when indenting hence I use the below mappings in my [keymap.vim](config/nvim/keymap.vim):
+Personally I never want to lose my selection when indenting hence I use the below mappings in [my keymaps](https://github.com/ibhagwan/nvim-lua/blob/main/lua/keymaps.lua):

 ```vim
 vmap < <gv